Breadcrumb

 Physical readiness

-A child is physically capable of being toilet-trained when he or she develops muscle control over the bowel and bladder.
+A child is physically capable of being toilet-trained when your child develops muscle control over the bowel and bladder.
 This rarely happens before 18 months of age.

 Some basic signs that your child has bowel and bladder control include the following: